 Computing plays an important role by supporting learning and providing opportunities to understand the changing world in which we live.
-This year we are trialling the introduction of STEM projects to increase the challenge and support pupils in developing skills which will support them in their future lives.
+This year we are including the introduction of STEM projects.
+This is to ensure pupils develop skills, which will support them in their future lives.

 The 2014 Computing Curriculum is separated into three distinct strands, that our children have opportunities to excel in:

-Digital Literacy is concerned with developing pupils’ awareness of internet safety and the safe and appropriate use of technology in wider society.
-Each class is timetabled to cover at least two half terms’ work on Digital Literacy each year.
-Each class uses the South West Grid for Learning Planning to support the teaching of Digital Literacy.
+Digital Literacy is concerned with developing pupils’ awareness of internet safety, as well as the safe and appropriate use of technology in wider society.
+Each class is timetabled to cover at least two half terms of work on Digital Literacy each year, which includes the use of the South West Grid for Learning Planning.
 In addition, e-safety is covered in life skills staying safe week, regular assemblies and visitor workshops such as the police, BT click-safety, parent e-safety workshops.
-School also buys in to Gooseberry Planet which also supports this.
+School also uses online Gooseberry Planet, which supports our digital literacy programme.

-In Years 3 and 4 pupils receive additional Information Technology lessons in order to become efficient technology users.
-They will practise using word processing programmes, creating presentations, researching using the internet and become proficient at saving and organising their work.
+In Years 3 and 4, pupils receive additional information technology lessons, in order to become efficient technology users.
+They practise using word processing programmes, creating presentations, researching using the internet and become proficient at saving and organising their work.
 In Years 5 and 6 pupils are encouraged to apply these skills more readily to their work across the whole curriculum.
 Opportunities to use IT in the curriculum have been mapped.

 Pupils have regular access to computers, laptops and i-pads.
 We currently have provision for 1 computer for every 2.5 pupils.
-Each class is equipped with Apple TV, i-pads, free access to computers, an interactive whiteboard and a class blog to provide an easy way to share our successes with the wider community.
+Each class is equipped with i-pads, free access to computers, an interactive whiteboard and a class blog to provide an easy way to share our successes with the wider community.

 Pupils have access to a number of quality subscriptions, some which they can access at home, including: Gooseberry Planet, Purple Mash, My Maths, Oxford Reading Buddy, Reading Plus.
-Pupils also have access to their own school email address through the Durham Learning Gateway.
 School buys into the County Computing and Website Service Level Agreements, to ensure staff receive up to date training in Computing.